 Due to its prime location, there are plenty of hotel options, and some of the most expensive hotels in Positano are located here.
 Many of Hollywood’s biggest celebrities stayed in this area.

-Luxury ($$$): Le Sirenuse This 5-star hotel is one of Mediterranean’s most iconic hotels, centrally located in Positano, within a short walk from the Sponda bus stop, as well as its famous church and beach.
-Le Sirenuse is one of the best places to stay in Positano for a honeymoon.
-The hotel has an oyster bar, a Michelin-starred restaurant with a spacious terrace overlooking the sea.
-You can relax at its wellness center with a sauna, hammam, and massages.
+Luxury ($$$): Le Sirenuse This 5-star hotel is one of Mediterranean’s most iconic hotels, centrally located in Positano, within a short walk from the Sponda bus stop, the church, and beach.
+It is one of the best places to stay in Positano for a honeymoon.
+There is an oyster bar, a Michelin-starred restaurant with a sea view terrace, amd wellness center with a sauna and hammam.

 Mid-range ($$): Hotel Poseidon This 4-star hotel is located in Via Pasitea, the main street of Posinato.
 It has Mediterranean style guest rooms, a sun terrace that offers stunning sea views, and a wellness area with a Turkish bath excavated in the rocks.
 You can enjoy traditional Neapolitan cuisine at its on-site restaurant.
 Porter service is free and available day and night.